Why Intensive Is Best // Learning Chinese In The Shortest Possible Time

-There is no better way to learn Chinese than intensively
+Because there is no better way to learn Chinese than intensively.

 Why?
 Let us explain…

 Everyone has their own preference when it comes to learning languages.